Simryn Gill: Style and works

 Her photographic works often come in series.
 My Own Private Angkor, 2007–2009, spans 90 photographs taken in an abandoned and decaying housing development in Malaysia.
 The estate, once the fringe of Port Dickson, had been ransacked for anything of value and left to the elements.
 The name of the series alludes to "the ruins of a civilization that had been suddenly curtailed", that of the ancient city of Angkor in Cambodia.
 Similarly, the series Standing Still (2000) examines deserted and ruined architecture across the Malaysian peninsula following the country's economic decline.

 Books and words themselves are recurring themes and mediums in Gill's work.
 Pearls (2008) is a sparse publication full of images of strings of beads.
-On inspection, the reader discovers each bead is made from tightly wound strips of paper, cut from canonical texts like Mao's 'Four Essays On Philosophy' and more mundane books, such as a tome on highland dress.
+On inspection, the viewer discovers each bead is made from book pages, cut from canonical texts like Mao's 'Four Essays On Philosophy' and more mundane books, such as a tome on highland dress.
+Gift giving is an essential inspiration for each string of pearls.
+Gill often requests a book from a friend, then turns the book into Pearls to gift back to the friend.
 The exhibition variation of Pearls, 9 Volumes of the Collected Works of Mahatma Gandhi (2008–09), again invited visitors to touch and play with the volumes, now turned into boules-style balls.
 This preoccupation with words and the dismantling of the constraints they place on us is revisited in Where to Draw the Line (2011–2012), now housed in the collection of the Museum of Modern Art.
 ArtAsiaPacific sees in these works a continual process of negotiation with words, a desire to reduce their impact and to make them physical and tactile: "of course the real keepers and foot soldiers in this world of words are books, and Gill has employed an arsenal of them for her quietly revolutionary purposes".